nezaj/web-bitelog/src/data/notes.md

+### 4/18/2021

+Overall this was a great week in terms of diet!
+Calories were below target and macros were on-point!
+Every day was a green or blue day so no excess of calories.
+Last time I ate this clean was week of Nov 9th (aka 6 months ago).
+I would say this primarily due to the fact I had no dinner plans this week so never ate out.
+Thanks to Snapkitchen + some groceries was easy to eat clean

+I also got braces (invisalign) on Tuesday which definitely makes eating / drinking annoying.
+On the plus side, this means it will be easier to turn down dinner plans due to the hassle of needing to clean teeth afterwards.
+Of course I will still do dinners every now and then (we have a birthday dinner coming up for a friend), but
+I'm actually happy to have an excuse to turn down spontaenous dinner plans for now.

+I did Jiu-Jitsu 5x this week and lifted 3x which was great.
+However, I did not run Tuesday, Thursday, and Saturday.
+Went on a run on Sunday, but Sunday is supposed to be test day for workouts, which I'll skip today because I'm pooped.
+I skipped the runs due to a combination of it being rainy last week + adjusting to braces life.
+Tl;dr I hope to be more on point with running this week.

+I'm checking out a Judo school as well tomorrow -- very excited about that!
+If I like the school will sign up immediately.
+Judo is 3x a week and it conflicts with BJJ.
+However, BJJ is 6x a week.
+As a result, I'm really gonna try to prioritize doing both BJJ and Judo 3x a week (Judo MWF, BJJ TuThuSa) so 6x a week workouts in addition to running and lifting.
+There will be exceptions of course (like the birthday dinner) -- but I will make those more rare than in the past with last minute dinner plans.
+I can also do double classes for BJJ on Tuesday and Saturday (Gi + No-Gi) so will try that this week too!

+Let's gooooo!

 ### 4/11/2021

 Shared my six-pack goal with my buddy Jan and he said he wanted to join.
 We agreed to send each other